Resources

 Fondy is the perfect payment solution for businesses of all sizes

-Benefit from payments in 150 currencies across more than 200 countries and territories.
-What’s more, choose from multiple payment methods, including Open Banking across 300+ banks in the UK and EU, and give your customers complete flexibility.
-Create a free Fondy account and start enjoying friction-free, cross-border payment solutions today.
+Benefit from multiple payment methods, including Open Banking across 300+ banks in the UK and EU, and give your customers complete flexibility.
+Create a Fondy account and start enjoying friction-free, cross-border payment solutions today.

 Useful?